-Meaning: Someone who is proud and shows off, often without justification.
+Meaning: That simile for arrogance describes Someone who is proud and shows off, often without justification.

 Example Sentences: